kudkudak/Growing-Neural-Gas/README.md

 #Growing Neural Gas in R

 Package to be included in GMuM.R project.
 Currently under heavy rewritting.
+You can expect major release around end of April 2014, please contact author at grimghil at gmail com if you are interested in using the package.

 ###General
 ------